karunakarrao/DevOps/Docker/Docker-notes.md

 **Scenario-1: I stopped the docker service using `$ sudo systemctl stop docker`, but i could still start new containers even after the docker daemon is inavtive/dead.
 Why? explain?**

 Answer: Docker service is stopped using `systemctl stop docker` command,  you've stopped the Docker service, if a Docker client attempts to communicate with the Docker daemon, the `docker.socket` can trigger the Docker service to start again.
-This can happen because the socket unit is configured to activate the service when a connection is made. example if a docker command executed from command-line tool, it will communicates with the Docker daemon.
+This can happen because the socket unit is configured to activate the service when a connection is made. for example a docker command executed from command-line tool, it will communicates with the Docker daemon.

 Version:
 -----------------------------